openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

    catch identifier
    Object

-See :ref:`Multiple Clauses in Statements` for the details of *typed catch clause*.
+For the details of *typed catch clause* see :ref:`Multiple Clauses in Statements`.

 .. index::
    typed catch clause